Pete Weber (bowler): Controversy

-In 2000, the PBA Tour was sold to three former Microsoft executives; Weber was not on the tour during this transitional phase, as he was still serving a suspension for "conduct unbecoming a professional" given by the former PBA leadership due to a late 1999 incident at a Bay City, Michigan pro-am related to his drinking problem.
+In 2000, the PBA Tour was sold to three former Microsoft executives; Weber was not on the tour during this transitional phase; he was still serving a suspension for "conduct unbecoming a professional" given by the former PBA leadership due to a late 1999 incident at a Bay City, Michigan pro-am related to his drinking problem.
 The new tour ownership saw Weber's flashiness as a potential tool for marketing the PBA to a new audience.
 By the 2001–02 season, Weber had his career back on track, winning three titles in all.
 In one of the three victories, at the Great Lakes Classic in Grand Rapids, Michigan, Weber rolled a nationally televised 299 game, leaving a 4-pin standing on his final shot.
 In an interview during the season, Weber remarked:

 Weber's attitude on television has given him a reputation as a brash "action bowler," which some critics view as unsportsmanlike.
 After icing a 289–279 victory in a televised match against Michael Haugen Jr., who was looking for his first PBA win at the 2001 Greater Louisville Open, Weber walked back on the approach toward Haugen and shouted, "He ain't getting his first one against me, no way!"
-During the 2010 One-A-Day Dick Weber Open, he became frustrated after hearing the sound a photographer's camera click just before letting go of the ball, and verbally told them to refrain from flashing the camera during his approach.
-In the 2012 U.S. Open finals, he repeatedly confronted a young audience member whom he believed was intentionally distracting him on his shots.
+During the 2010 One-A-Day Dick Weber Open, he became frustrated after hearing the sound of a photographer's camera click just before letting go of the ball, and verbally told them to refrain from flashing the camera during his approach.
+In the 2012 U.S. Open finals, he repeatedly confronted a young audience member who he believed was intentionally distracting him on his shots.
 He eventually won the 2012 event, his unprecedented fifth U.S. Open title, getting a strike on the fill shot of the tenth frame to defeat Mike Fagan by one pin, 215–214.
-Weber exploded in a burst of rage and excitement:
+Weber exploded in a burst of rage and excitement, directing his elation assertively to the audience and camera crews in and around the approach lanes:

-Gary Thorne, (ESPN announcer): Strike to claim it, a strike to claim it, and...
-HE GOT IT!
+Gary Thorne, ESPN announcer: Strike to claim it, a strike to claim it, and...he got it!

-Weber: YES, GOD DAMMIT, YES!!!
-THAT IS RIGHT, I DID IT!
-[THAT'S] NUMBER FIVE, ARE YOU KIDDING ME?!
-THAT'S RIGHT!
-(Turns to audience) WHO DO YOU THINK YOU ARE, I AM!
-GET IT RIGHT!!
+Weber: Yes, god damn it, yes!
+That is right, I did it!
+[That's] number five!
+Are you kidding me?!
+That's right!
+Who do you think you are?
+I am!
+Damn it right!